pvvhoang/CancerDriver/README.txt

     (1) ProposedMethod_Functions.R - Developed functions used for our method
     (2) ProposedMethod_v10.Rmd - Main script for the method
-    (3) ProposedMethod_v10.pdf - Main script for the method in pdf
+    (3) ProposedMethod_v10.pdf - Main script for the method in pdf (4) OtherMethods.Rmd - The script for other methods which are compared to the proposed method (5) OtherMethods.pdf - The script in pdf for other methods which are compared to the proposed method

 The data are in the Data folder and include:
     (1) Input files